Time discretization of FBSDE with polynomial growth drivers and reaction-diffusion PDEs: Representation results, path regularity and other properties

-Since all the involved processes (in the RHS) are continuous we can identify $Z$ with its continuous version.
-Moreover, as all the processes in the RHS belong to $\cS^p$ for all $p\geq 2$ it follows that $Z\in\cS^p$ for all $p\geq 2$.
-Combining H\"older's inequality with the fact that $X,\nabla X\in \cS^p$ for all $p\geq 2$ and estimate \eqref{estimatenablaynablaz}, leads to \eqref{ZSpestimate}, i.e.
+Since all the involved processes (in the RHS) are continuous, we can identify $Z$ with its continuous version.
+Moreover, as all the processes in the RHS belong to $\cS^p$ for all $p\geq2$ it follows that $Z\in\cS^p$ for all $p\geq2$.
+Combining H\"older's inequality with the fact that $X,\nabla X\in \cS^p$ for all $p\geq2$ and estimate (\ref{estimatenablaynablaz}), leads to (\ref{ZSpestimate}), that is,